sbrks/sf-architecture/README.md

 # San Francisco Architecture
 ### An interactive map of San Francisco's architectural landmarks
+This web application is a live visualization of some of San Francisco's best buildings and landmarks.
+The project was inspired by my love for architecture, combined with my interest in learning how to work with GeoJSON data.

 ## Process
-- Enter building data as CSV, including address, architect, and year built
+- Enter building data into CSV file, including address, latitude, architect, and year built
-- Convert address to latitude and longitude
+- Convert address to latitude and longitude coordinates
 - Convert CSV with lat/long to GeoJSON
 - Create map layer with Mapbox
 - Initialize Leaflet map with Mapbox map layer